adityaarakal/instant-express-manager/docs/planned-expenses-analysis/05-supporting-data-sources.md

 # Supporting Data Sources Inventory

-This document enumerates every workbook sheet that feeds the `Planned Expenses` tab, the fields we need to replicate in the React application, and whether the data is required for the MVP.
-Use it to guide Task 3 (“Catalogue Supporting Data Sources”) and future migration scripts.
+This document enumerates every workbook sheet that fed the legacy `Planned Expenses` spreadsheet.
+It is kept as reference material while we finish reproducing the workflow in the React application.
+The new app is the source of truth going forward; Excel import/export is optional.

 ---